codewars/docs/content/languages/cpp/authoring/index.md

 Sometimes authors consider C++ just "a C, but with classes".
 While C and C++ are still compatible in many ways, such perception is wrong and incorrect use of C features in C++ code leads to bad code at best, to undefined behavior and difficult to diagnose errors in more extreme cases.
 Features and idioms from C language should be replaced with their equivalents from modern C++:

 - C features must not be used where they do not have well-defined behavior in C++.
-For example, memory management must not be done with `malloc`/`free` or similar, or VLAs should be replaced with `std::array` or `std::vector`.
+For example, memory management generally should not be done with `malloc`/`free` or similar, or VLAs should be replaced with `std::array` or `std::vector`.
 - C++ features should be preferred to ones inherited from C, for example:
   - C-style casts should be replaced with their C++ equivalents.
   - Functions originating from C should be replaced with related C++ functionalities: `<random>` instead of `rand`, `<iostream>` instead of `stdio.h`, etc.
 - C++ header files should not be confused with their C equivalents.
 For example, `cmath` or `cctype` should be used instead of `math.h` or `ctype.h`.
-- Proper C++ data types should be used instead of their C "equivalents".
-C-strings should be replaced with `std::string`, raw C-style arrays should be replaced with `std::array`, `std::vector`, or other containers, etc.
+- Proper C++ data types should be used instead of their C "equivalents", especially when used as elements of solution interface (input parameters and return value).
+C-strings should be replaced with `std::string` (or `std::string_view`), raw C-style arrays should be replaced with `std::array`, `std::vector`, or other containers, C++ pointer wrappers should be considered instead of raw pointers, etc.

 ## Tests